webpack-contrib/stylus-loader/README.md

 type implementation = Function | string;
 ```

-The special `implementation` option determines which implementation of Stylus to use.
-Overrides the locally installed `peerDependency` version of `stylus`.
+The `implementation` option allows you to specify which `Stylus implementation` to use.
+It overrides the locally installed `peerDependency` version of `stylus`.

 #### `function`